conveyor-mq/conveyor-mq/README.md

 You will also need Redis >=3.2

-## Quick start
+## 2. Quick Start

 ### Queue manager

-A queue manager is responsible for adding tasks to a queue, as well as querying various properties of a queue.
+A [manager](https://jasrusable.github.io/conveyor-mq/index.html#createmanager) is responsible for adding tasks to a queue, as well as querying various properties of a queue.

 ```js
 const { createManager } = require('conveyor-mq');